rostok/pico8reloader/README.md

 pico8reloader will watch a folder for any .p8 file changes in case of file write or file rename it will:
 1) run pico8 with latest p8 file if it is not running
-2) restart pico8 if lastest p8 file is not in command line
+2) restart pico8 if lastest p8 file is not in command line and reposition new window to the old one position
-3) sent Ctrl+R (reload) keystroke to pico8 process
+3) send Ctrl+R (reload) keystroke to pico8 process

-syntax: pico8reloader path
+syntax: ```pico8reloader path```

 default path is .